torgeir/cljs-workshop/readme.md

 **Prerequisites**

 - Install packages for docker using your favorite package manager
-- Install colima or docker desktop, to use as container runtime
+- Install colima or docker desktop, to use as container runtime.
+E.g. [like this](https://hjerpbakk.com/blog/2022/02/01/replacing-docker-desktop) on a mac
 - Start colima or docker desktop

 ## Setup: VSCode: hot reload on save + browser repl for live code evaluation